Presidents' Trophy: Playoff implications

 "It is the reality of the sport.
 If your particular strength happens to be that you're really good offensively, and you come up against a hot goaltender and a team that is stout defensively, it might not matter that you were good on a nightly basis scoring goals.
 And that one particular opponent: you'll have to beat them four times."

 — NHL broadcaster Darren Eliot explaining the lack of success of Presidents' Trophy winners winning the Stanley Cup.

-The Presidents' Trophy winner is normally guaranteed home-ice advantage throughout the Stanley Cup playoffs.
+The Presidents' Trophy winner is normally guaranteed home-ice advantage throughout the Stanley Cup playoffs as the top seed.
 This does not necessarily correlate to success in the playoffs, however.
 The Trophy has been awarded 37 times, but only eight of the winners have gone on to win the Stanley Cup in their respective years, leading to a popular superstition that the Trophy may be cursed.
 In addition, eight Presidents' Trophy winners have been eliminated in the first round of the playoffs, with first-round upsets being common in the NHL compared to other major professional sports.
 Since the salary cap era of the NHL from 2005–06 onwards the first-placed NHL team has had the lowest probability of winning the playoff championship, compared to the other three North American major professional sports leagues (NBA, MLB, and NFL).

 NHL broadcaster Darren Eliot attributes the apparent lack of playoff success to the different style of competition compared to the regular season: instead of playing different teams every night, the goal is to advance through four best-of-seven playoff series.
 The Presidents' Trophy winner may have to go through other playoff clubs who might have a hotter goaltender, a better defensive team or other players that pose match-up problems.
 If the regular season champion's primary success was merely outscoring others, they may be out of luck facing goaltenders that can shut them out.
 The lack of playoff experience may have been to blame in the examples of the 1999–2000 St. Louis Blues and 2008–09 San Jose Sharks, as neither team had advanced past the second round for five or more seasons.
 Teams have often given up pursuit of finishing first in the League in order to avoid injuries and rest key players for the postseason.